mbta/dotcom/docs/TESTING.md

   the Wiremock JAR file; with brew cask this will be something like `/usr/local/Cellar/wiremock-standalone/<VERSION>/libexec/wiremock-standalone-<VERSION>.jar`

-Once all the above are in place: `npm run backstop`
+Once all the above are in place:

+* `npm run backstop` — run the tests
+* `npm run backstop:record` — run tests with recording of new network requests
+* `npm run backstop:approve` — mark the last set of failed diffs as approved

 Note: If you are not running on OSX or Windows, you'll need to modify the `STATIC_HOST=host.docker.internal` in the commands.

-### Other helpful test scripts
+## Other helpful test scripts

-All run from the main folder:

-* `npm run backstop:record` - run Backstop tests with recording of new network requests enabled
-* `npm run backstop:approve` - mark failed Backstop diffs as new reference images
-* `npm run webpack:watch` — run webpack-dev-server for local development
-* `npm run webpack:build` — builds the static files for production
 * `semaphore/smoke_test.sh` - tries to hit all the URLs on your server.
   Requires wget (installable with `brew install wget`)

-* `mix run apps/content/bin/validate_fixtures.exs` - compares the attributes in our fixture files to production Drupal API endpoints to see if any are missing.
+* `mix run apps/content/bin/validate_fixtures.exs` - compares the attributes in
+  our fixture files to production Drupal API endpoints to see if any are missing.
 Note that rather than using this script, it is better to update these fixture attributes at the time you are making API changes.